 There is certainly justice in your world, and compassion and good will and even beauty, as much as you bring them into this Spanish inn called life.
-The rest of the planet depends on other people like you.
+The rest of the human planet too, depends on other people like you.

 ”The world as it is” is quite bad.
 The worst you can do is to adapt to it.
-If we surrender to reality, “we shall leave this world as foolish and as wicked as we found it on our arrival” as Voltaire wrote .
+If we surrender to so called reality, “we shall leave this world as foolish and as wicked as we found it on our arrival” as Voltaire wrote .
 In the face of this, I found that we have enough freedom to live in a personal world - of our own making - which is sensibly better.

-Moreover, your past, accumulated, cannot be taken away from you whatever befalls; and in time, your past is growingly the achieved substance and reality of your biography; year after year, you become your past.
+Moreover, your past, accumulated, cannot be taken away from you whatever befalls; and in time, your past is growingly the irrevocable, achieved substance and reality of your biography; year after year, you become your past.
 What you did and lived becomes the real, verified world in which you lived, each piece counts.
 You have good reason to select, as actively as you can, the content that gets into your treasure-chest of biography.

-In this bubble you can shelter purposefully things most unusual, idealistic, fragile and impossible for the custom and prejudice around you; you can give a dog the a dream-life where everybody's aim is to love and nourish him; you can give your friends a world where they can trust a friend; you can give your child a childhood where he is the centre of the world and where kindness exists.
+In this bubble you can shelter purposefully and artificially things most unusual, idealistic, fragile and impossible for the custom and prejudice around you; you can give a dog the a dream-life where everybody's aim is to love and nourish him; you can give your friends a world where they can trust a friend; you can give your child a childhood where he is the centre of the world and where kindness exists.

 It is in your power to choose an eye for an eye or turning the other cheek - that will be your world.